juanjcsr/terraploy/README.md

 ## 1.1 Requirements to provision the pipeline

 * Terraform
-* A minikube kubernetes cluster
+* A minikube kubernetes cluster with the metrics server enabled
 * A configured AWS account with ECR and IAM permissions

 ## 1.2 Requirements to run the pipeline